Viking raid warfare and tactics: Raids

 The Vikings regularly attacked coastal regions due to the difficult nature of defending such regions, as well as utilising rivers and stolen horses to raid deeper inland by the mid 9th century.

 The Norse were born into a seafaring culture.
 With the Atlantic Ocean to the west and the Baltic and North Sea bordering southern Scandinavia, seafaring proved to be an important means of communication for Scandinavians, and a vital instrument for the Vikings.

-Despite reports since the 5th Century of the presence of seafaring Germanic peoples both in the Black Sea and in Frisia, and archaeological evidence of earlier contact with the British Isles, the Viking Age proper is characterized by extensive raiding, entering history by being recorded in various annals and chronicles by their victims."
+Despite reports since the fifth century of the presence of seafaring Germanic peoples both in the Black Sea and in Frisia, and archaeological evidence of earlier contact with the British Isles, the Viking Age proper is characterized by extensive raiding, entering history by being recorded in various annals and chronicles by their victims."
 The Annals of St. Bertin and the Annals of Fulda contain East and West Frankish records (respectively) of Viking attacks, as does Regino of Prum's Chronicle - which was written as a history of the Carolingian Empire in its final years.
+The Annals of Ulster and the Anglo-Saxon Chronicles describe raid activity in Ireland and England respectively.

+Raiding to capture slaves to be sold in the slave trade was also a motivation for the Vikings.
+Some fleets specifically targeted women to be used for their role in craft production or as wives and concubines.
+It has also been suggested by some historians that raids to capture women were spurred by an uneven sex ratio among the Vikings.
+The acquisition of slaves also provided a measure of prestige similar to that which was granted from the acquisition of plunder.

 These raids continued for the entirety of the Viking Age and Vikings would target monasteries along the coast, raid the towns for their booty, and were known to set fires in their wake.
 While there is evidence that Viking arson attacks did occur, more recent scholarship has cast doubt on quite how severe the physical damages (rather than their psychological impact) truly were.
 Regino of Prum’s Chronicle records that the palace of Aachen was burned to the ground but there is no archaeological evidence of destruction on such a scale at the site.
 These attacks caused widespread fear, so much so that the Vikings were thought by some monks to be a punishment from God.
 There is also the complication of a lack of direct written sources about these raids from the Viking perspective.
 This leads to biased views of the raiders from Christians who were being attacked in their churches and lands.